 A. In most cases, an internship can be paid or unpaid.
-However this also depends on the policies of the internship site and the department through which you are doing the internship.
-This tends to vary from field to field.
-Psychology internships for credit cannot be paid.
+However this depends on the policies of the internship site and tends to vary from field to field.

 Q. How many credits is an internship worth?

 A. Most students who choose to complete an internship for academic credit will register for three (3) credits.
 For three credits, students are required to complete a minimum of 120 hours at their internship site during the course of the semester (averages 8-10 hrs./week), meet with their faculty supervisor on a regular basis, and meet the requirements for evaluation, (e.g., a written report of the experience), as agreed upon by the faculty sponsor and the student.